 For years the subject of the American GI was not mentioned in my grandmother’s household.
 As my dad grew up, his curiosity was piqued by the need to know who his father really was.
 Unfortunately, Betty’s usual response was to sob and avoid the topic at all cost.
 The whole matter was left dormant for the best part of the next three decades.

-In 1948, three years after the episode above took place, Betty once again found herself pregnant, this time by a local man of whom I know little else other than his name, Leonard Parsons.
-A boy was born that same year and, once again, given Smith as a surname.
+In 1948, three years after the episode above took place, Betty once again found herself pregnant, this time by a local Gloucestershire man of whom I know little else other than his name, Leonard Parsons.
+A boy, my uncle, was born that same year and, once again, given Smith as a surname.
 Betty’s previous experiences, as well as the social convention of the day, appear to have done little to deter or to educate her in the way of family planning and contemporary “moral” conduct.
 She was, very probably, deeply unhappy with her own existence, but unfortunately did not or could not do much to remedy her personal situation.
-Having only worked, albeit very briefly, during her late teenage years, after which she was whisked off by an early marriage to a suitably comfortable existence, where she had little reason to work or to administer her husband’s earnings, she was wholly unprepared for being alone to fend for herself.
-Now that the situation had changed dramatically, she found herself helpless and caring for three small children aged between six and one, plus another who, due to health reasons, lived with her parents up in the hills.
+Having only worked, albeit very briefly, during her late teenage years, after which she was whisked off into an early marriage and into a suitably comfortable existence, where she had little reason to work or to administer her husband’s earnings, she was wholly unprepared for being alone to fend for herself.
+Now that the situation had changed dramatically, she found herself helpless and caring for three small children aged between six and one, plus another who, due to health reasons, had been sent to live with her parents up in the Malvern hills.

 There was more to come.
 At the start of the 1950’s Betty had begun a somewhat intermittent affair with a single, newly-arrived Lithuanian refugee.
 This heavy-accented man, called Domininkas Velicka (known to his friends as Domas), worked as a coach engineer in Gloucester, and appears to have become something of a father figure, at least momentarily, to Betty’s elder children during those brief months.
 By late 1952 a son was born, followed by a daughter three-and-a-half years later.
 Both of them were given the surname Smith, as had happened in the case of her elder children.

-In little over twelve years, Betty had given birth to six children born to four different men.
-By the mid-1950’s the relationship with the Lithuanian was essentially over, and other men, whom she referred to as “uncles” in the presence of her children, came by the house with uncomfortable frequency.
-My father remembers those as the bleakest years of his life, not necessarily because of his mother’s conduct, but because of the dire poverty he and his siblings had to endure while Betty found a way to go out to dances and indulge herself at her young family’s expense.
-When the time came for my dad, going to university was essentially the only escape, and so he moved to London in the 60’s, thus beginning what could be described as the start of a new chapter in his life.
+In little over twelve years, Betty had given birth to six children born from her relationships with four different men.
+By the mid-1950’s the relationship with the Lithuanian man was essentially over, and other men, whom she referred to as “uncles” in the presence of her children, came by the house with uncomfortable frequency.
+My father remembers those as the bleakest years of his life, not necessarily because of his mother’s conduct, but because of the dire poverty he and his siblings had to endure while Betty found time and ways to go out to dances and indulge herself at her young family’s expense.
+When the time came for my dad, going to university was essentially the only means of escape, and so he moved to London in the 60’s, thus beginning what could be described as the start of a new chapter in his life.

 The search for the American GI